Ableytner/Ableytner/README.md

 - 🌱 I’m currently learning C++.
 - 🌱 I’m currently working on [IridiumMC](https://github.com/Ableytner/IridiumMC).
 - 💞️ I’m currently not looking for collaborations.
-- 📫 How to reach me: Ableytner#4744 on Discord
+- 📫 How to reach me: ableytner on Discord

 <!---
 Ableytner/Ableytner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.